What Do You Do When You Think “My Mom Hates Me”?

 Ways To Cope When You Feel Like Your Mother Hates You

-Finding a provider to work with face to face can take months, but online therapy makes it more accessible.
-The counselors at BetterHelp are accredited and have thousands of hours of experience helping people cope with and move through challenging family connections as well as other potential obstacles.
+The counselors at BetterHelp are accredited and have thousands of hours of experience helping people cope with and move through challenging family dynamics.
 The platform is entirely remote, making it both easy and convenient to get support.
 No matter how you choose to start your journey in therapy, the important thing is that you find the right provider for you so you can get the care you need.

 Read below for some reviews of BetterHelp counselors from people experiencing similar matters.